 Trigger Finger Surgery for Patients from Hampton, Williamsburg, Newport News, VA & throughout the Peninsula

 Trigger finger surgery may be recommended to treat a painful condition caused by the irritation and inflammation of the tendons and pulleys within a finger.
 At the point where a tendon enters a finger, the tendon travels through a tunnel formed by a series of pulleys that facilitate smooth motion.
 When this structure becomes inflamed, the resulting sensation is very unique, and sometimes brings to mind a trigger that is being pulled and released.
 The condition can cause the finger to feel like it is locked in a bent position, and then painfully “snap” when straightened.
-For expert treatment of trigger finger, including trigger finger surgery and non-surgical approaches, patients in the Hampton, Williamsburg, and Newport News, Virginia, region can consult with the fellowship-trained surgeons and hand specialists at Tidewater Orthopaedics.
+For expert treatment of trigger finger, including trigger finger surgery and non-surgical approaches, patients in the Hampton, Williamsburg, and Newport News, Virginia, region can consult with the fellowship-trained surgeons (American Academy of Orthopaedic Surgeons) and hand specialists at Tidewater Orthopaedics.

 The exact causes of trigger finger are unknown.
 The condition usually develops gradually with repetitive, forceful movements of a finger, or as a result of an underlying condition like rheumatoid arthritis, gout, or diabetes.
 An inflamed finger tendon can thicken, making its passage through the protective sheath that surrounds it more difficult.
 The first symptom is often tenderness felt at the base of the affected finger.

 The goal of trigger finger surgery and other treatments is to allow for full movement of the finger without discomfort.
 The experienced hand specialists at Tidewater Orthopaedics in Hampton Roads typically recommend that a patient attempt one or more conservative therapies before considering surgery.
 For instance, many patients are able to find adequate relief through:

 - Corticosteroid injections